se-edu/learningresources/contents/data/sql/SQL.md

 This is the same as our expected output from Table 2!

 <box type="info">
-  You can experiment with this example on <a href="https://www.db-fiddle.com/f/kHqV2edUGxCc1dU6vE6CmS/0">DB Fiddle</a> by entering queries into the <code>Query SQL</code> pane and then clicking the <code>Run</code> icon.
+  You can experiment with this example on <a href="https://www.db-fiddle.com/f/kHqV2edUGxCc1dU6vE6CmS/0">DB Fiddle</a> by entering SQL queries and then running them.
 </box>

-The example shown here is relatively simple.
-Typical SQL queries have the capability to be much more complex as there are a lot of clauses, functions, and operators that are not covered here.
+The example shown here is pretty typical.
+However, SQL queries for retrieving information have the capability to be much more complex as there can be a lot of other clauses, functions, and operators that are not covered here.
 As the complexity of the query grows, there is a possible decrease in the performance of the query.
-This is why [query planning](https://www.khanacademy.org/computing/computer-programming/sql/relational-queries-in-sql/a/more-efficient-sql-with-query-planning-and-optimization) and [optimization](https://www.sisense.com/blog/8-ways-fine-tune-sql-queries-production-databases/) is important.
+This is why [query planning](https://www.khanacademy.org/computing/computer-programming/sql/relational-queries-in-sql/a/more-efficient-sql-with-query-planning-and-optimization) and [query optimization](https://www.sisense.com/blog/8-ways-fine-tune-sql-queries-production-databases/) is important.

 ---

 ## Why learn SQL?

-Being open source and one of the first DBMSs, MySQL (a specific implementation of SQL) increased the popularity of **SQL** in its early days.
-Here are some of the main reasons behind the widespread adoption of SQL and why it remains popular today.
+Now that you have seen how SQL is used, let's take a look at some of the main reasons behind the widespread adoption of SQL and why you should learn it.

 ### Easy to learn

-As you saw in the example above, SQL is not complex.
-Therefore, it is easy to learn even for beginners who do not have any prior experience with databases.
+As you saw in the example above, SQL is not really that complex.
+Therefore, it is easy to learn, even for beginners who do not have any prior experience with databases.
 Since it has been around for a few decades, there are many good books and online resources to learn from.
 In addition, SQL and its distributions have a huge support community (such as [Stack Overflow](https://stackoverflow.com/questions/tagged/sql), and the [official MySQL forum](https://forums.mysql.com/)) which can prove useful when you run into problems while using SQL.

 ### Free

 One of the benefits (and reasons) for SQL's popularity is that there are free distributions available (like MySQL, PostgreSQL and SQLite) as well as paid ones (like Microsoft SQL Server and Oracle) that come with more functionality.

 One such distribution is MySQL.
-It is free of cost and comes with official ([MySQL Workbench](https://dev.mysql.com/doc/workbench/en/)) as well third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.
+It is free of cost and comes with [official](https://dev.mysql.com/doc/workbench/en/) as well third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.

 ### Highly Compatible